Documentation

 VS Code ExtensionGitHub App

-TriggerInteractive — you driveComment-driven — Modulo responds autonomously
+TriggerInteractive — you driveComment-driven — FixBugs responds autonomously

 Best forDeep interactive triage sessionsAutomated analysis and fixes on every issue